Recent UD Scholarship and Fellowship Recipient and Finalists

 2017 Schweitzer Fellowship

-around the United States.
-Schweitzer Fellows develop and implement service projects
+working around the United States.
+Schweitzer Fellows develop and implement service

-to address the root causes of health disparities in under-resourced communities, while
+projects to address the root causes of health disparities in under-resourced communities,

-below their grade level throughout the following year, while also learning how to
+grade level throughout the following year, while also learning how to effectively

-effectively address the lower socioeconomic factors that can negatively affect one’s
+address the lower socioeconomic factors that can negatively affect one’s health.

 2017 Fulbright Teaching Assistantship (Germany)